ingrihn/code-review/README.md

 <img width="1140" alt="reviewify_delete_comment" src="https://github.com/ingrihn/code-review/assets/54809082/84fe9fd6-afa9-475b-be19-b436fcc5b644">

 ### Overview of All Inline Comments
 All inline comments are conveniently listed in one place for easier management.
 This overview automatically appears in the panel at the bottom of the screen when the extension is activated, under the tab labeled _Inline comments_.
-Comments are sorted by file and in descending priority order.
+Comments are sorted by file and in descending priority.
 Clicking on a file name will show all comments related to that file.
 Furthermore, clicking on any comment navigates to its location in the code and displays its values in the panel on the right.

 The overview can be minimised if desired.
 To reopen it, you can either click on _Terminal -> New Terminal_ and select the _Inline comments_ tab or navigate through an inline comment: